marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 Tracing with gdb
 =======
-First, python's debug symbols must be installed.
+First, python debug symbols must be installed.
 On Debian, *python-dbg* contains the interpreter compiled with *-g* option.
 On Fedora, debug symbols can be downloaded separately with the following yum command: